robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 <a name="fn2">&nbsp;</a>
 <p>²: <a href="http://wiki.ecmascript.org/doku.php?id=harmony:quasis">Quasi-literals</a> in Harmony are supposed to fix this, but it remains to be seen if they'll be used correctly due to the current mindset with regards to working with structured data.</p>
 </blockquote>

+Quil eats types for breakfast.
+So far none of them were dependent.
+You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+{: .contact-footer}